10 Crazy Facts About Willie Nelson

 Nelson is much more than a musician—he’s a noted activist and entrepreneur, too.
 In 2004 he launched his own biodiesel firm, BioWillie Biodiesel.

 Nelson has hardly made a secret of regular marijuana use, or his support for its legalization.
 (His rap sheet of pot-related arrests certainly backs up those claims.)
-As more and more states are legalizing the once-outlawed weed, Nelson is putting his expertise on the topic to good use, and launching his very own brand of pot: Willie’s Reserve.
+As more and more states are legalizing the once-outlawed weed, Nelson has put his expertise on the topic to good use, and launched his very own brand of pot: Willie’s Reserve.